wbond/badtls.io/readme.md

 ## Running Locally

-To use the certificates for testing, `nginx` and `socat` must be installed.
+To use the certificates for testing, `nginx` must be installed.
 All of the domains run on non-privileged ports for ease-of-use.

-To start nginx and socat, execute:
+To start nginx, execute:

 ```bash
 bash ./scripts/local.sh